neoxia/apoyo/docs/vuepress/guide/scopes/getting-started.md

 There are however a few issues:

-- They are mostly used with classes and decorators
+- They are primarily used with classes and decorators.
+This works nicely for people using an OOP-based approach.
+For people favoring a more functional approach however, no good alternatives exist up to day.

-- They don't support custom scopes creation: Most only have a singleton scope, transient scope and maybe request scope
+- They don't support custom scopes creation

-- Most of them don't have a clear shutdown mechanism, to gracefully shutdown the services
+- Most of them don't have a clear shutdown mechanism, to gracefully shutdown loaded resources

 ## Goal